 SELECTED NOTABLE CASES

-To protect our clients and with the abundance of caution to adhere to the terms of certain agreements we are not using real names of persons, parties, plaintiffs or defendants in these matters.
-These are real cases that our office has taken on to successful resolution.
-These cases were chosen not for their dollar value but mostly because they illustrate the unique nature of each type of matter and set of facts.
+To protect our clients and with the abundance of caution to adhere to the terms of certain agreements we are not using real names of persons, parties, plaintiffs or defendants in some of the posted matters on our site.
+Where there are names revealed, it is due to the fact the information is already public record.
+These are all real cases that our office has taken to successful resolution.
+These cases were chosen not for their dollar value but mostly because they illustrate the unique nature of each type of matter and diversity in the set of facts.
+Our office has successfully resolved matters valued as little as $2,000 to well over $2 million and as quickly as 1 month to as long as 3 years or more.
+We have dealt with opposing attorneys from small local law offices to the largest global multinational firms like Littler Mendelson, Jones Day, and many others.
 In no way does this constitute advertising, solicitation, or any promise or guarantee for results.
 Every matter is unique and the facts of each individual case must be analyzed separately.

 I. Are truck drivers who sign an “independent contractor” agreement who also own their trucks or lease them from the employer, pay for their own expenses, fuel, and repairs, but rely on the company dispatchers for work actually misclassified “employees” with all the applicable rights under the law?

-Client: Truck Drivers A (truck owners) and B (truck lessee)
+Client: Truck Driver A (truck owner) and Truck Driver B (truck lessee)

-Defendant: Fortune 100 global South Korean multinational corporation.
+Defendant: Fortune 100 global South Korean multinational corporation (Company X., a subsidiary of LG Corporation).

 Conclusion: After two years of litigation, an agreement was finally reached to settle as a class action for roughly 160 truck drivers (both owners and lessees).
-The agreement was reached 4 weeks after mediation with Jeff Krivis for a little over $2.5m.
-It is likely we would have proven the truck drivers were misclassified and should have been considered employees and treated as such.
-However, it was questionable whether we would get the overtime, as that comprised a large portion of the estimated potential damages calculations that could have pushed this case well into the 8 figures.
-The compromise allowed for our client(s) to receive something sooner rather than be deprived of moneys many years later.
-In order to prove up these figures, there were many law clerks and attorneys hired for the project of digging through what amounted to roughly 200 boxes of evidence and files.
-Furthermore, our class rep (Truck Driver A) went through a bankruptcy and had individual FEHA claims that complicated the matter further.
+The agreement was reached 4 weeks after mediation with Jeff Krivis for a healthy $2.5 million.
+In order to prove up these figures, staff were hired for the project of digging through what amounted to roughly 200 boxes of evidence and files.
+Furthermore, our class rep (A) went through a bankruptcy and had individual FEHA claims for discrimination and retaliation that complicated the matter further.

-This was a complex case involving our Truck Driver A client’s individual wage and hour issues, individual discrimination issues under the FEHA for disability leave and associated retaliation, PAGA, and bankruptcy issues, as well as the distinctly different duration of work and lessee status of Truck Driver B, which comprised of about 2/3 of the potential class.
-Mediation had a profound impact on expectations of both parties as well as the third party carrier for the defendant, who seemingly was in the dark about a lot of these facts.
+This was a complex case involving our Truck Driver A’s individual wage and hour issues, individual discrimination issues under the FEHA for disability leave and associated retaliation, PAGA, and bankruptcy issues, as well as the distinctly different duration of work and lessee status of Truck Driver B, which comprised of about 2/3 of the potential class members.
+Mediation had a profound impact on expectations of all of the parties as well as the third party carrier for the defendant, who seemingly was in the dark about a lot of these facts.
 Ultimately a highly complex matter was reduced to a sum certain.
-Pederson Law APC, Jackson Law PC, and our office are now in the process of finalizing settlements through the court which will take us another year or so before complete resolution.
-Originally two firms began this litigation splitting the duties.
-In the middle of litigating this matter, our primary plaintiff declared bankruptcy and we went through the process of having the BK Trustee rehire our firms.
+Pederson Law APC, Jackson Law PC, and Law Office of Joshua Y. Lee are now in the process of finalizing three separate settlements through the bankruptcy courts, complex court, and opposing counsel as well as our own clients, which will take us another year or so before complete resolution.
+Originally Pedersen Law, APC and Law Office of Joshua Y. Lee began this litigation splitting the duties.
+In the middle of litigating this matter, our primary plaintiff declared bankruptcy and we went through the process of having the BK Trustee rehire our firms, since filing for bankruptcy releases his rights and Trustee takes his place.
 Not only that but malpractice rights surfaced because the first BK attorney neglected to list this lawsuit as an asset and gave profoundly bad advice to the client regarding related issues that had an impact on this matter.
-Ultimately, a very experienced, ethical and profoundly helpful BK attorney, Harlene Miller, was hired and the issues were resolved so that we could confidently continue with litigation to its settlement.
-Truck Driver A represented those who had owned their trucks, Truck Driver B represented those who leased them from the Company defendant.
+Ultimately, a very experienced, ethical and profoundly helpful BK attorney, Harlene Miller, Esq., was hired and the issues were resolved so that we could confidently continue with litigation to its settlement.
+Truck Driver A represented those who had owned their trucks, Truck Driver B represented those who leased them from the defendant, Company X. Also, Company X transitioned their name after litigation commenced.
 The final outcome came about due to expert mediation, plaintiff’s team putting forth strong credible evidence, and reasonable defense counsel who wisely recognized the exposure its client faced and a carrier who quickly recognized an opportunity to cut its losses.
+Litigation that began in the middle of 2015 will ultimately get resolved in 2018.

 II.
 Does the employer owe wages for an employee who failed to submit his timesheets accounting for those hours (OT) he claims were worked?